-We may not be able to compete successfully in the semiconductor industry in the future.
+We may not be able to compete successfully in markets within the semiconductor industry in the future.

 Many other companies offer products that compete with our products.
 Some have greater financial, manufacturing, technical and marketing resources than we have.
 Additionally, some formerly independent competitors have been purchased by larger companies.
 Our competitors also include emerging companies selling specialized products to markets we serve.
+Existing or new competitors may develop products or technologies that more effectively address the demands of our markets with enhanced features and functionality, lower power requirements, greater levels of integration or lower cost.
+Increased competition in certain markets has resulted in and may continue to result in declining average selling prices, reduced gross margins and loss of market share in such markets.
 There can be no assurance that we will be able to compete successfully in the future against existing or new competitors, or that our operating results will not be adversely affected by increased price competition.